RedElf (Elle Fredine) is a photographer and published author who enjoys crafting and finding unique gifts.

 Luckily, when a friend heard, she confided they needed a couch downstairs.
 Problem solved.
 Except she didn't want the large, coordinating throw pillows.
 The fabric was still good, but the binding and trim were worn.

 Hmm, that other footstool needs work, but this might require a bit of sewing.

 - The seams of the throw pillows were unpicked, and the filling and trim discarded.
-Once opened up the pillows fabric was washed and ironed (Top left photo)
+Once opened up, the pillow fabric was washed and ironed (top left photo).

 - The pieced fabric was then fitted inside-out on the top of the stool.

 - Two more pieces of pillow fabric were cut in half and three of those halves were pinned inside-out around the top, to make a skirt covering the sides of the footstool.